 3. DIY Workshops

-For a more festive feel, you can opt for DIY paper lanterns, or decorate your own diya/candle workshops, or even learn to make rangoli.
+And for a more festive feel, you can opt for DIY paper lanterns, decorate your own diya/candle workshops, or even learn to make rangoli.
 Either way, the stress of a return present is sorted as guests make their own and everyone ends up having a fun and bonding experience, so win-win.

 4. Go Down Memory Lane